Ammonium fluoride

 Ammonium fluoride is the inorganic compound with the formula NH_{4}F. It crystallizes as small colourless prisms, having a sharp saline taste, and is highly soluble in water.
 Like all fluoride salts, it is moderately toxic in both acute and chronic overdose.

-Crystal structure
+Structure

 Ammonium fluoride adopts the wurtzite crystal structure, in which both the ammonium cations and the fluoride anions are stacked in ABABAB... layers, each being tetrahedrally surrounded by four of the other.
-There are N−H···F hydrogen bonds between the anions and cations.
+There are N−H···F hydrogen bonds between the cations and anions.
 This structure is very similar to ice, and ammonium fluoride is the only substance which can form mixed crystals with water.

+In terms of liquid and gaseous forms, ammonium fluoride sublimes when heated—a property common among ammonium salts.
+In the sublimation, the salt decomposes to ammonia and hydrogen fluoride; the two gases can still recombine, i.e. the reaction is reversible: